CandlePlatforms/devdocs/docs/validate/polygon-overview.md

 ---
 id: polygon-overview-deprecated
-title: Polygon Overview Deprecated
+title: Candle Overview Deprecated
-description: Learn what the Polygon Network is and the Polygon Network core components and roles.
+description: Learn what the Candle Network is and the Candle Network core components and roles.
 keywords:
   - docs
   - matic